mandober/rust-debrief/appendix/terminology.md

 ## Type safety
 Type safety is the extent to which a language discourages type errors.

+## Typestate
+Typestates define valid sequences of operations that can be performed upon an instance of a given type.
+Typestates, associate state information with variables of that type.
+This state information is used to determine at compile-time which operations are valid to be invoked upon an instance of the type.
+Operations performed on an object that would usually only be executed at run-time are performed upon the type state information which is modified to be compatible with the new state of the object.

 ## Type system
 A type system is a set of rules that assigns a type property to the various value-carrying constructs of a programming language.